Scrap Metal Value Calculator

 The valuation relies on a simple linear formula.
 For each metal type , multiply the weight by the price per pound .
 Summing across metals gives the total value .
 The calculator covers four common categories but can be expanded to include others like stainless steel, lead, or precious metals if you know their prices.
 Entering zeros for unused categories ensures they do not contribute to the total.

 Scrap metal markets fluctuate daily based on global supply and demand.
-Aluminum, often collected from beverage cans or window frames, generally commands around $0.50 per pound, though clean, sorted cans may fetch more.
-Copper, prized for electrical conductivity, can exceed $3 per pound when stripped of insulation.
+Aluminum, often collected from beverage cans or window frames, generally commands around $0.50–$0.85 per pound at the yard, though clean, sorted cans may fetch more.
+Copper, prized for electrical conductivity, can exceed $4 per pound for clean, stripped #1 wire in the strong copper market of the mid-2020s.
 Brass, an alloy of copper and zinc found in plumbing fixtures, typically sells for around $2 per pound.
 Steel, the most abundant metal in construction and automobiles, brings lower rates—often about $0.10 per pound—but large quantities can still generate significant returns.
 The table below compares example prices and densities to provide context:

 Density matters when transporting scrap.
 A compact box of copper wire may weigh more than a bulky pile of aluminum siding.
 The densities listed illustrate why a small amount of copper can be surprisingly heavy.
 When estimating value, weighing materials with a scale yields more accuracy than guessing by volume.